Master Inland Waters

 Practical Component

-Master Inland Waters Course participants are required to attend all practical course components, these include but are not limited to:
+Master Inland Waters Course participants are required to attend all course components.
+Practical components include, but are not limited to:

 • vessel operation and handling exercises